 - 1/4 teaspoon salt

 - 2 tablespoons poppy seeds

 - 3/4 cup sour cream, (I used light sour cream)

 - 1 teaspoon pure vanilla extract

-- 1 stick unsalted butter, melted and cooled
+- 1 stick unsalted butter, , melted and cooled (8 tablespoons)

 - 1 cup confectioner's sugar

-- 2-3 tablespoons fresh lemon juice
+- 2-3 tablespoons lemon juice, (fresh)

 - Preheat oven to 400 degrees F.